danbradham/wheels/PySide2-Cinema4D-S24/REAMDE.md

-A PySide2 build compatible with Maxon Cinema4D S24!
+A PySide2 build compatible with Maxon Cinema4D S24 and R25!

 # Build Environment